On This Page:

 Home is the entry page for all of Moodle.

 - Dashboard lists the courses in which you are currently enrolled and links to activities requiring attention such as ungraded assignment submissions.
-You can customize their Dashboard page by adding blocks such as Calendar or Upcoming Events to show deadlines and events for the classes they are teaching or taking.
+You can customize their Dashboard page by adding blocks such as Calendar or Upcoming Events to show deadlines and events for the classes you are teaching or taking.

 - Click My Courses to show links to your current courses.
 This is the most convenient way to move between one course and another.